Symphony Soldier: Background and production

-The album boasts a wide array of songwriting collaborators, including Bruno Mars, Adam Levine and Jesse Carmichael of Maroon 5, Fall Out Boy's Pete Wentz, and production team The Messengers.
+Symphony Soldier was entirely funded by the group, and was self-released.
+Most of the music and lyrics for the album were written by band members and features guest artists including, Pete Wentz and John Feldmann co-writing "Grow Up and Be Kids", Bruno Mars with "Endlessly", Adam Levine with "Animal", Martin Johnson with "Bad" and Nasri and Adam Messinger with "Temporary Bliss".
 It was produced by John Feldmann, and recorded at his home studio, Foxy Studios.
 Musician Brandon Paddock performed guitar and bass on the LP, with Crawford and Devin Bronson contributing additional guitar.
-Dean Butterworth—best known for his work with Good Charlotte—handled all drum work.
+Dean Butterworth, who is best known for his work with Good Charlotte, handled all drum work.